TBD54566975/example-pfi-aud-usd-tbdex/README.md

 See [index.html](src/didpay-client/index.html) for the client code and [main.ts](src/main.ts) for the liquidity node code (server).

 NOTE: this is not using market rates, or anything sensible, and is not intended to showcase all regulatory requirements that must be fulfilled.
 This is for illustrative purposes only, not production use.
+For a more general exemplar for a PFI liquidity node, please take a look at: https://github.com/TBD54566975/tbdex-pfi-exemplar/

 ![image](https://github.com/TBD54566975/example-pfi-aud-usd-tbdex/assets/14976/6db08cbb-c0f0-4881-a120-214c33a60443)